Singer Bebe Rexha suffers black eye after hit by cellphone at NYC concert

 Rexha, 33, was performing at The Rooftop at Pier 17 in Manhattan Sunday night when the phone-throwing incident occurred.
-Video shared on social media shows the moment Rexha was unexpectedly hit in the face by the cellphone while on stage.
+Video shows the moment Rexha was unexpectedly hit in the face by the cellphone while on stage.
 The singer collapsed to her knees before eventually being helped off stage.

-The audience member who allegedly tossed the cellphone was arrested at the scene.
-Nicolas Malvagna, a 27-year-old from Manalapan, New Jersey, was charged with assault, NYPD officials told PIX11 News.
+The audience member who allegedly tossed the cell phone was arrested at the scene.
+Nicolas Malvagna, a 27-year-old from Manalapan, New Jersey, was charged with assault, NYPD officials told Nexstar’s WPIX.

 “Absolutely great show ruined by a fan throwing their phone at [Bebe Rexha],” said New York City-area resident Alex Chavez, who shared video of the incident on Twitter.
 “Hopefully she is OK after that.”

 Rexha posted two photos of her bruised eye on Instagram Monday.
-She appears to have also suffered a laceration by her eyebrow.
+She appears to have also suffered a laceration near her eyebrow.

 “I’m good,” Rexha said in the Instagram post to her 10 million followers, giving a thumbs up in one of the photos.